-The total environmental economic account (UGR) of the Federal Statistics Office (Destatis) is a calculation on the basis of various statistics.
+The Environmental-Economic Accounting (UGR) of the Federal Statistics Office (Destatis) is a calculation on the basis of various statistics.
 It shows the interaction between business and nature.
 The goal of our project is to calculate the resource requirements for agricultural production, for example, energy use and pollution and CO2 emissions can be calculated, both for all of German agriculture as well as for each production unit, thus, for example, the ´product carbon footprint´ (Greenhouse gas footprint of products) in kg CO2 emissions per kg product.

 The diverse pollution impacts of business are coming more into the focus of the public and political decision-makers.
 Thus, for example, the discussions on climate change and water protection lead, on the one hand, to a rising consciousness and, on the other hand, to political activity.
 For many environmental questions, there are national and international laws and treaties with obligatory goal agreements.
 In light of the diminishing natural basis, the question emerges of how much resource consumption and emission the production, for example of food stuffs, causes and which consequences our consumption habits have.
 In order to evaluate this, eco balancing methods are applied.